BinPro/CONCOCT/doc/complete_example.md

     BICPlot.R -b concoct-output/bic.csv -o evaluation-output/bic.pdf

-This will require that you have added the CONCOCT/script directory to your path and have Rscript with the R packages gplots, ggplot2, ellipse, getopt and grid installed.
+This will require that you have added the CONCOCT/script directory to your path and have Rscript with the R packages gplots, reshape, ggplot2, ellipse, getopt and grid installed.
 This generates a plot of the BIC as a function of the cluster number K. The best model minimises K. In this case that occurs for K = 4:

 <https://github.com/BinPro/CONCOCT-test-data/tree/master/evaluation-output/bic.pdf>